Alfresco/alfresco-identity-service/docs/config/ping-federate-example.md

 Ensure you have installed the Identity Service before starting.
 You will also need to have administrative access to your instance of PingFederate.

 ## Configuration
-There are two main steps involved in configuring a PingFederate instance with the Identity Service:
+There are three main steps involved in configuring a PingFederate instance with the Identity Service:

+1. Get the certificate.
-1. Configure your PingFederate connection.
+2. Configure your PingFederate connection.
-2. Configure the Identity Service with your PingFederate parameters.
+3. Configure the Identity Service with your PingFederate parameters.

+### Get the certificate.

 * Open a new text file and paste the following into it.
 ```